checkstyle/contribution/checkstyle-tester/README.md

 # CHECKSTYLE-TESTER

 checkstyle-tester is a tool for Checkstyle report generation over very [basic set of java projects](https://github.com/checkstyle/contribution/blob/master/checkstyle-tester/projects-to-test-on.properties).
 It consists of two Groovy scripts: launch.groovy and diff.groovy.
-Thus, in order to use the tool make sure you have the Groovy runtime installed on your developer machine.
+Thus, in order to use the tool make sure you have the Groovy runtime installed on your developer machine (min required version is 2.4.8).

 ## [launch.groovy] Checkstyle report generation